makersacademy/airport_challenge/readmesolpaek.md

 at this point, I am still uncertain that I am comfortable enough with TDD, so am once again returning to the boris bikes afternoon challenges (I missed a lot due to illness)

+I have now added a couple more features.
+Firstly, I now have a test to see whether the airport is at capacity or not.
+Although this is not fully fleshed out, due to the fact that the count of planes does not increase nor decrease when a plane lands or takes off, it still works-ish and I am happy with this.

+Secondly, I have a new feature that means that the plane does not land if the airport is full, and does land if it is not full.
+The full? is defined by if the number of planes is less than the capacity or not, but this, as previously mentioned, is not fully fleshed out.
+This is reflected in the tests that expect a false or true based on the fullness of the airport.

+At this point, I will try to implement the counter's increasing and decreasing based on the taking off or landing of planes.
+Wish me luck.